MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-OCA01-bias.md

 10. If the sampling method is biased, what type of sampling bias (selection, response, non-response) is present?
 What is the direction of the bias, i.e., does the method tend to overestimate or underestimate the population mean word length?
 \vspace{0.5in}

-11. Should we use results from our by eye samples to make a statement about the word length in the population of words in Becenti's address?
+11. Should we use results from our "by eye" samples to make a statement about the word length in the population of words in Becenti's address?
 Why or why not?
 \vspace{1in}

 \newpage